xootkama/meetdebloater/README.md

 # MS Privacy Debloater
-A script that uninstall all samsung bloatware and proprietary stock apps and replace them with foss alternatives using adb
+A script that uninstall all Android bloatware and proprietary stock apps and replace them with foss alternatives using adb

 <h2> So what does this tool does ? </h2>
- This tool basically uses adb and uninstall all the bloatware found in samsung devices including gapps and replace all of them with FOSS alternatives taken directly from F-Droid store.It also replace stock apps like phone,camera,messages etc with foss apps like simple dialer, simple camera, QKSMS and more.
+ This tool basically uses adb and uninstall all the bloatware found in Android devices including gapps and replace all of them with FOSS alternatives taken directly from F-Droid store.It also replace stock apps like phone,camera,messages etc with foss apps like simple dialer, simple camera, QKSMS and more.